nanoexpress/nanoexpress/docs/request.md

 - `body`
 - `cookies`

-Performance tip: _If you want to your app be faster, please consider using [schemas](./schema.md)_
+Performance tip: _If you want to your app be faster, please consider using [schemas](./schema.md) for serilization which improves RPS by 3-5%_

-Performance tip #2: _If you not using these properties, especially `body`, your app will response faster, because these properties takes time parse_
+Performance tip #2: _If you not using these properties, especially `body` and `headers`, your app response becomes faster, because these properties takes time for parse_

-Note: _`req.originalUrl`, `req.baseUrl` is not same as `express` properties, just alias to `req.url`, currently does not have fix, any PR would be great_

 ## Headers example